elliotberry/Grandaddys_Original_Louisiana-Style_Spicy_Heirloom_Image_Hash_Recipe/README.md

 ![](./logo.png)

-Now with a spicy flavor.
+Now with a spicy nodejs flavoring (both artificial and natural additives included).

 Sharp-based implementation of perceptual hash (phash) algorithm.
-My main man Denis wrote this and I just refactored it and added some tests.
+My main man Denis wrote this and I just refactored it and added a test and a shitty logo.

 ## How to use
 Takes in file buffer and returns a promise that resolves to a binary phash.